Safety Policies and Procedures Manual

 Contact EH&S for regulatory requirements for centralized waste accumulation areas; telephone 509-335-3041.

-Personnel accumulating chemical wastes at satellite accumulation areas must follow the requirements below.
+Personnel accumulating chemical wastes at satellite accumulation areas must adhere to the requirements in Sections 2.1.a, 2.1.b, 2.1.c, and 2.2.

 Keep the container under control of the operator or in a secured (locked) area.